mellalux/bingo-liising/README.md

 ## How to Play

-1. The Bingo grid displays several statements.
+1. The Bingo grid displays different information.
 Click on the cells that apply to you.
 2. When a winning pattern (e.g., a diagonal or corners) is achieved, a success message will appear.
 3. Use the "Reset" button to clear your selections and start a new game.